Dr. Conor R. Caffrey, Ph.D.

 - The application of technologies such as high-throughput and high-content screening, and machine learning, to drug discovery for schistosomiasis

-- Biomechanical principles underlying facets of parasite biology
+- Biomechanical principles underlying facets of pathogen biology

-- We collaborate with NGOs (e.g., BIO Ventures for Global Health (BVGH) and WIPO Re:Search) to host and train scientists from low/middle-income countries.
-We have also worked with HBCUs to train underrepresented minority students.
+- We collaborate with NGOs (e.g., BIOVentures for Global Health (BVGH)) to host and train scientists from low/middle-income countries, including under the Fulbright Program.
+We have also worked with HBCUs and various programs (e.g., UC San Diego’s Summer Training Academy for Research Success (STARS)) to train underrepresented students in research methods.

 - Collaborations with industry and non-profits are a key component of our research.
-For example, we have worked with Merck, Janssen and Calibr at Scripps Research to discover small molecule drug leads for infectious diseases of poverty.
+For example, we have worked with Merck, Janssen and the Calibr-Skaggs Institute for Innovative Medicines to discover small molecule drug leads for infectious diseases of poverty.

 - We welcome industry training or placement opportunities for students interested in the drug discovery process.